contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 <meta name="viewport" content="width=device-width,initial-scale=1.0,user-scalable=no">
 ```

-**Title-Tag:** Here you can overwrite the title tag.
+**Title tag:** Here you can overwrite the title tag.

 **Body class:** Here you can assign a CSS class to the body tag of the HTML page and thus create format definitions for a certain page layout.

-**Body onload:** Some JavaScript require a so-called "body onload event" to initialize the script when the page loads.
+**Body onload:** Some JavaScripts require a so-called "Body Onload Event" to initialize the script when the page is loaded.
 If you want to use such a JavaScript, you can enter the required code here.

 **Additional `<head>`tags:** In the header of your website, the meta information of the page is displayed and the included stylesheets and JavaScript are linked.
 Here you can add any additions and e.g. insert further stylesheets.